permutationlock/ztrait/doc/patterns.md

 of traits) and returns a struct instance containing one field for `T`'s implementation of each declaration of the trait.

-So long as the parameter is only accessed via the declarations of this interface struct, we now have a guarantee that the specified trait(s) define "necessary and sufficient" conditions for parameter types.
+As long as the parameter is only accessed via the declarations of this interface struct, we have a guarantee that the specified trait(s) define "necessary and sufficient" conditions for parameter types.

 A version of `Server.poll` using `trait.Interface` is provided below.